KAymeric/card-game/README.md

    ```bash
    php bin/console lexik:jwt:generate-keypair
    ```

-    /!\ To disable authentication, see the access_control section of the `security.yaml` file
+   > **Note:** To disable authentication temporarily, see the `access_control` section in the `security.yaml` file.

 2. **Obtain a Token:**

    Use the login endpoint (usually `POST /login_check`) with valid credentials:
-   Username: **John**
+    - Username: **John**
-   Password: **Doe**
+    - Password: **Doe**

    ```bash
    curl -X POST "http://localhost/login_check" -H "Content-Type: application/json" -d '{"username":"John", "password":"Doe"}'
    ```

-   This will return a JSON with your JWT token.
+   This returns a JSON response with your JWT token.

 3. **Using JWT in Swagger:**

-   In the Swagger UI, click on the "Authorize" button and enter:
+   In the Swagger UI, click the "Authorize" button and enter:

    ```
    Bearer <your_jwt_token>
    ```

-   This allows you to access protected endpoints directly via Swagger.
+   This authorizes you to access protected endpoints directly via Swagger.

 4. **Disable Authentication**